hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 How does this work?
 -------------------

 We are using the `apollo` object to define the subscription query, which functions similar to queries.
-The `online_users` prop gives the result of the realtime data for the query we have made.
+The `online_users` prop gives the result of the real-time data for the query we have made.

 Refresh your vue app and see yourself online!
 Don't be surprised ;) There could be other users online as well.